 Workflows Where Kimi Wins For Solos

-Specific tasks where Kimi 2.6 is the right pick:
+Specific tasks where Kimi 2.6 is the right pick over Claude or GPT.

 1 — Daily content writing